Logo

 Bellagio

-For an opulent stay in Bellagio, we invite you to indulge in the luxurious Grand Hotel Villa Serbelloni, which started out in 1850 as a grandiose holiday villa for a noble Italian family.
-The villa opened in 1873 as a Grand Hotel.
-It's now under the management of the Butcher family and has been running for over 150 years as a luxurious hotel hosting the likes of Al Pacino, the Rothschilds, and J. F. Kennedy.
+For an opulent stay in Bellagio, indulge in the luxurious Grand Hotel Villa Serbelloni.
+It started out in 1850 as a holiday villa for a noble Italian family.
+It is now under the management of the Butcher family and has been running for over 150 years as a luxury hotel hosting the likes of Al Pacino, the Rothschilds, and J.F.
+Kennedy.

-At the top of the hill in Bellagio, you'll find Villa Serbelloni, a breathtaking villa with grounds filled with heartwarming shrubs and trees.
+At the top of the hill in Bellagio, you'll find Villa Serbelloni, a villa with grounds filled with shrubs and trees.
 Not to be mistaken for the Grand Hotel Villa Serbelloni, this hilltop villa is one of many villas worth visiting in the region

 Isola Comacina